netdata/netdata/collectors/ebpf.plugin/README.md

 #### Dirty pages

-A "dirty page" is a pages in the page cache that was modified after being created.
+A "dirty page" is a page in the page cache that was modified after being created.
 Since non-dirty pages in the page cache have identical copies in secondary storage (e.g. hard disk drive or solid-state drive), discarding and reusing their space is much quicker than paging out application memory, and is often preferred over flushing the dirty pages into secondary storage and reusing their space.